tmarrs/json-at-work-examples/appendix-a/README.md

 I prefer RVM because for Mac OS X and Linux because it's easy to upgrade to switch between Ruby versions.
 Install RVM by visiting the [RVM site](https://rvm.io/) and following the [installation instructions](https://rvm.io/rvm/install).

 Use RVM to install Ruby as follows:

-* See the available versions of Ruby
+* See the available versions of Ruby:

 ```
 rvm list known
 ```

 * Install Ruby `v2.4.0` as follows:

 ```
 rvm install 2.4.0
 ```

 * Check the Ruby version, and you should see something like this.

 ```
 ruby -v
 ruby 2.4.0
 ```

-After installing Ruby, you can install Rails as follows:
+* After installing Ruby, you can install Rails as follows:

 ```
 gem install rails
 ```

-Check Rails version, and it should look like:
+* Check the Rails version, and it should look like:

 ```
 rails -v
 Rails Rails 5.0.2